-Coming up with nutritious, tasty, and satiating breakfast options can be a struggle if you have diabetes, given how many popular breakfast options are high in carbs.
+Coming up with nutritious, tasty, and filling breakfast options may be hard if you have diabetes because many popular breakfast options contain a lot of carbs.

-With diabetes, it’s typically necessary to manage your blood sugar levels.
-And this includes managing how many carbs you consume.
+With diabetes, you typically need to manage your blood sugar levels, which includes managing how many carbs you consume.

-When considering breakfast options, opt for those that are rich in protein and fiber, contain healthy fats, and provide low to moderate amounts of carbs.
+When considering breakfast options, opt for ones that are rich in protein and fiber, contain healthy fats, and provide low to moderate amounts of carbs.

-They’re low in calories and high in protein, providing around 70 calories and 6 grams of protein per large egg.
-In addition, one egg contains less than 1 gram of carbs (
+They’re low in calories and contain a lot of protein, providing around 70 calories and 6 grams of protein per large egg.
+In addition, an egg contains less than 1 gram of carbs (

 You can enjoy eggs in various ways, such as fried, poached, or scrambled.
 Alternatively, try making a healthy and delicious omelet with a variety of vegetables like spinach, mushroom, and bell peppers.

-Eggs are delicious, versatile, and great for people with diabetes thanks to their high protein, moderate fat, and low carb content.
-You can enjoy them in various ways such as fried, poached, scrambled, or as an omelet.
+Eggs are delicious, versatile, and have a lot of protein, moderate fat, and low carb content.
+You can enjoy them in various ways, such as fried, poached, scrambled, or as an omelet.

-Greek yogurt with berries is an easy, tasty, and nutritious breakfast option that suits individuals with diabetes.
+Greek yogurt with berries is an easy, tasty, and nutritious breakfast option.